Zoich

-Zoich (Cyrillic: Зойч, [zojtɕ]) was a proposed mascot for the XXII Winter Olympics from the official online poll to select a mascot for the 2014 Sochi games.
-Despite being a popular Internet character, the committee chose not to introduce it to the final round of the voting.
-Upon introduction and until the end of the online voting, it was the most popular mascot from those submitted.
-It also took only about 40 minutes for Zoich to take the top spot.
+Zoich (Cyrillic: Зойч, [zojtɕ]) was a proposed mascot for the 2014 Winter Olympics from the official online mascot poll.
+Throughout the online voting, it was the most popular mascot from those submitted.
+It took around 40 minutes for Zoich to be voted to the top spot.
+The committee decided not to introduce it to the final round of the voting.

-Zoich can be considered example of guerrilla marketing, as the artist was commissioned by the 2014 Olympic Committee to create a mascot which would serve as an advertisement for the competition.
-It was revealed in June 2011 that Zoich was not a genuine independent entry into the competition in a statement from the president of Sochi 2014 Olympic and Paralympic Organizing Committee.
+Zoich was example of guerrilla marketing, as the artist was commissioned by the Sochi 2014 Olympic and Paralympic Organizing Committee to create a mascot which would serve as a promotion for the competition.
+In a June 2011 statement from the president of Committee, it was revealed that Zoich was not a genuine independent entry into the competition.

-Background
+Background and creation

-September 1, 2010: The Organizing Committee of the 2014 Sochi Winter Olympic and Paralympic Games, in conjunction with the newspaper Izvestia, announced an open online competition to select the mascots for the 2014 games.
-The competition receives 24,048 entries from across Russia and Russians abroad.

-September 10, 2010: Moscow artist and designer Yegor Zhgun entered an original sketch of an imaginary frog, naming it "Zoich".

-According to its author, the idea of Zoich was influenced by the character Hypnotoad from Futurama.
+On September 1, 2010, The Organizing Committee of the 2014 Sochi Winter Olympic and Paralympic Games, in conjunction with the newspaper Izvestia, announced an open online competition to select the mascots for the 2014 games.
+The competition received 24,048 entries from across Russia and Russians abroad.
+On September 10, 2010, Moscow artist and designer Yegor Zhgun entered with an original sketch of an imaginary frog, naming it "Zoich".
+According to its author, the idea of Zoich was influenced by the character Hypnotoad from the show Futurama.

-Description of the mascot

-Zoich is a fuzzy blue frog.
-The Olympic Rings rotate in its eyes, taking the role of pupils: black, yellow, and blue in the right eye and red and green in the left.
-In its mouth, the frog holds a ski pole and a Russian Imperial Crown sits atop its head.
-The mascot takes its name from the year "2014" as it is represented on the Olympiad's logo: The numbers 2, 0, and 1 as they are represented look like the Latin Z, O, and I. The number 4 looks like the Russian letter Ч, which is like the English "ch".
-Many Russian-speaking people read "2014" as "Zoich" upon presentation of Sochi-2014 logo.
-Zhgun's description of his mascot: "The Olympic Rings in his eyes spell the progress of Olympic ideals; the tsars’ crown on his head recalls authority and faith."